surya-s-1/captain-frontend/public/README.md

 👉 **Note:** We intentionally did **not** provide the ability to create new Jira projects from within this app.

 - Jira project creation is considered an internal team responsibility and to be done directly on Jira.
 - This app's scope is focused strictly on **requirements, test cases, and datasets**—not on creating or managing Jira projects.

 ---

+### 🤖 Captain (The In-App Assistant)

+4. You can also ask **Captain** itself to perform many tasks for you, such as:

+    - Connecting your Jira account
+    - Connecting a Jira project to this application
+    - Deleting a requirement or test case
+    - Creating datasets

+---

 ### 👥 Project Access
-4. Multiple team members can work on the same project in this app, as long as they already have the proper access in Jira.
+5. Multiple team members can work on the same project in this app, as long as they already have the proper access in Jira.

 ---

 ### 📄 Documentation and Requirement Processing
-5. You can upload your project's documentation in the **Project Details** page.
+6. You can upload your project's documentation in the **Project Details** page.
     - Supported formats (for now, will expand to XML and Markdown in the future): **PDF, Plain Text, Word, Excel, CSV**.
     - Uploading documentation will automatically trigger **requirement and test case generation**.

-6. To ensure quality, we made **manual verification mandatory**:
+7. To ensure quality, we made **manual verification mandatory**:

     - You must confirm generated requirements and remove any that are unnecessary before testcases are generated for these requirements.
     - Similarly, you must review test cases and remove any that are unnecessary before they are created on Jira.